schandrakandi/Trello_quora/README.md

 This endpoint is used to delete a user from the Quora Application.
 Only an admin is authorized to access this endpoint.

+The following API endpoints are implemented in 'QuestionController' class:

+1. createQuestion - "/question/create"

+This endpoint is used to create a question in the Quora Application which will be shown to all the users.
+Any user can access this endpoint.

+2. getAllQuestions - "/question/all"

+This endpoint is used to fetch all the questions that have been posted in the application by any user.
+Any user can access this endpoint.

+3. editQuestionContent - "/question/edit/{questionId}"

+This endpoint is used to edit a question that has been posted by a user.
+Note, only the owner of the question can edit the question.

+4. deleteQuestion - "/question/delete/{questionId}"

+This endpoint is used to delete a question that has been posted by a user.
+Note, only the question owner of the question or admin can delete a question.

+5. getAllQuestionsByUser - "question/all/{userId}"

+This endpoint is used to fetch all the questions posed by a specific user.
+Any user can access this endpoint.